Nexuzzzz/amyntas/README.md

 - POST (simple POST flood)
 - FAST (a <strong>GET /</strong> flood)
 - GHP/GETHEADPOST (a flood which randomly chooses GET, HEAD or POST as request method)
+- LEECH (a low & slow HTTP GET flood which can drain A LOT of bandwith)
+- MIX (a method which randomly chooses HTTP request methods)

 ---